-Agarose gel electrophoresis: equipment, principle, protocol and application.
+Agarose gel electrophoresis: Equipment, Principle, Protocol and Applications:

-In the early 19th century, Johann Wilhelm Hittorf et al., stated that “Under the influence of the electrical field, smaller organic ions can move through the aqueous solution and it is helpful in measuring properties and behaviour of ions as well”.
+In the early 19th century, Johann Wilhelm Hittorf et al. stated that “Under the influence of the electrical field, smaller organic ions can move through the aqueous solution and it is helpful in measuring properties and behavior of ions as well”.

 What is electrophoresis?

 The process of separating and characterizing molecules based on their size and charge is known as electrophoresis.

 “Under the influence of the constant electrical current, the charged particle can move in a liquid or fluid medium, the entire process is known as electrophoresis.”

 In short, electrophoresis is a process to identify, separate, and characterize the biological molecules like DNA, RNA, or proteins.

 Types of electrophoresis:

 Usually, electrophoresis is of two types: vertical gel electrophoresis and horizontal gel electrophoresis.